ozvale/validate/README.md

 * triggers <br/>
 optional. default is 'blur keyup'.events that input triggers.
 * validatorAttrName <br/>
-optional. default is 'validator'.<input type="text" `validator`="number"/>.you can change to another words if you has already define validator.
+optional. default is 'validator'.<input type="text" `validator`="number"/>.you can change to another words if you already defined validator.

 ###  boolean isValid()
 the form validation is pass or not.